Oceania Broadcasting Network: Opening

 OBN was officially opened by King Taufa'ahau Tupou IV on September 29, 1991.
-It was the second TV station broadcasting in NTSC to operate in the Kingdom, initially running in direct competition against rival Tongan TV channel ASTL TV3, before the latter ceased operations in 1993.
+It was the second TV station broadcasting in NTSC to operate in the Kingdom, initially running in direct competition against rival Tongan TV channel ASTL-TV3, before the latter ceased operations in 1993.

 Building

 The building station was licensed to was supposedly leased by a unit of the Church of Jesus Christ of Latter-day Saints.
 After their property lease was cut short by the King, the Mormons were forced to relocate to Liahona.
 The building was then leased to a Chinese entrepreneur, who set up the Tong-Hua Chinese Restaurant.
 Tong-Hua inhabited the building for almost ten years, until they were also forced to relocate when the king granted a lifetime lease to TV 7.
 The original TV tower was attached to the part of the building where the spire once stood.

 Christian influence

 OBN started primarily as a Christian station, but later, at the king's request, expanded its programming to include other genres, such as news, sport and general entertainment.

+As of 1993, the channel broadcast three hours in the morning and four-and-a-half hours in the evening.
+Per a UNESCO survey held at the time, station manager Ray Wick said that an estimated 70% of the schedule was made up of religious content, with a short-term plan to reduce said proportion to 60%.
+The excess of religious programming on OBN led to massive viewer preference over ASTL-TV3.

 Christian programming broadcast on a regular basis included: